darktable-org/dtdocs/content/overview/user-interface/screen-layout.md

 7. [filmstrip](../../module-reference/utility-modules/shared/filmstrip.md)/[timeline](../../module-reference/utility-modules/lighttable/timeline.md) panel
 : An optional panel that can be enabled at the bottom of the screen to display a timeline (in the lighttable view) or a filmstrip (in other views) of images in the current collection.

+See screen layouts specific to the [lighttable view](../../lighttable/lighttable-view-layout.md) or [darkroom view](../../darkroom/darkroom-view-layout).

 # panel size and visibility

 The left, right and filmstrip/timeline panels can be resized by dragging their inner borders.